UTRA-ART/CV-Pipeline/SETUP.md

 You can see all branches at anytime by using ``` git branch ``` and switch branches using ``` git checkout branch_name ```.
 #### MAKE SURE YOU ARE ON THE CORRECT BRANCH WHEN YOU ARE WORKING

 Now your system is set up!
-If you are new to using git, please work through GITHUB.md to learn how to use the software, if not, start coding!
+If you are new to using git, please work through the team's github tutorial to learn how to use the software, if not, start coding!